Plumber Job Description: How to Write Your Own [+ Free Template]

 - Locate and mark positions for pipe connections, passage holes, and fixtures in walls and floors

-- Select required pipe sizes and types
+- Select the required pipe sizes and types

 - Measure, cut, thread, bend, and clamp pipes using hand and power tools